MA, MFT, ATR

 Outside of her work with clients, Erin is actively engaged in the OCD community and is particularly passionate about raising awareness of OCD.
 Most people with OCD wait over a decade between symptom onset and receiving evidence-based treatment.
 Erin is committed to reducing this unacceptable gap in treatment and challenging stereotypes associated with OCD through her research on OCD and advocacy, presentations at national conferences, and collaborations with the International OCD Foundation (IOCDF).
 She also holds professional memberships with IOCDF and the TLC Foundation for body-focused repetitive disorders.

 Prior to specializing in OCD, Erin worked with military veterans at the VA Hospital, adults with special needs at a Goodwill Industries day program, and bereaved families at a non-profit grief support center.

-MA, Registered LPC Intern
+MA, Registered LPC Associate

-Aislinn received her master’s in Clinical Mental Health Counseling from Adams State University in Alamosa, Colorado, and is currently a Registered LPC Intern (R6481) with the state of Oregon.
+Aislinn received her master’s in Clinical Mental Health Counseling from Adams State University in Alamosa, Colorado, and is currently a Registered LPC Associate (R6481) with the state of Oregon.
 Before joining the Portland OCD and Anxiety Center, Aislinn completed two counseling internships in Bozeman, Montana.